fazlearefin/localstack-terraform-lab/README.md

 You should have the following installed on your development machine.
 You can find instructuctions on how to install the following on the internet for your operating system.

-- docker
+- docker (version 28 or later)
-- docker-compose
+- docker compose plugin
-- terraform
+- terraform (version 1.11 or later)
-- aws-cli
+- aws-cli (version 2.25 or later)

 ### Step 0b Clone this repo